AvneeshSarwate/browser_drawn_projections/src/sketches/sonar_sketch/notes.md

 # notes

+add "neighbor ornament" transforms - probabilitiy knob for how many notes get it, randomly pick from 2-4 diff ones, scale aware get computer "preset" that can easily enable Jor transition alternate chikari strings with in time composition from computer - then alternate in time playing with guitar, then full guitar takeover learn composition rhythm in diff transpositions gotta practice playing to the computer - play lush/peacefull - don't be on top of the beat maybe play over computer jor transition a little - add color focus on getting transitions tight and just getting from point A to B - sections are already logistically complicated

 [testLink](./clipTransforms.ts#L55)

 need to implement toggle to enable/disable computer delay phrase - piece starts with call and response between guitar and computer